Adelaide Hospital (Dublin): History

 The Adelaide hospital was a general teaching hospital for many years and in the forefront of medical advances.
 Its charter, which was one of the last royal charters granted in Ireland, dates from 1920.

 When the Irish Hospitals' Sweepstake was set up in 1930 to finance hospitals, the Adelaide was the only hospital at the time not to accept money from the Hospitals Trust, as the governors disapproved of sweepstakes.

 It was absorbed into the Tallaght Hospital in June 1998.
 The former hospital building in Peter Street has been converted into apartments and office suites known as Adelaide Chambers.

-Notable physicians
+Notable staff

-Among the notable physicians who have been associated with the Adelaide Hospital are:
+Among the notable staff who have been associated with the Adelaide Hospital are: